Tracking the Tropics: Tropical Storms Peter, Rose not expected to impact US; tropical wave being monitored

 Odette remnants

-Remnants of Tropical Storm Odette are a couple hundred miles southeast of Newfoundland.
+Remnants of Tropical Storm Odette are 700 miles west-northwest of the western most Azores.
 According to the NHC, it’s now a “storm-force, non-tropical low pressure system” that could acquire some subtropical characteristics in the coming days as it moves over the warm waters of the north-central Atlantic Ocean.